sitamgithub-MSIT/SiteSleuth/README.md

 USER_AGENT=YOUR_USER_AGENT_NAME
 ```

 Now, open up your local host and you should see the web application running.
 For more information, refer to the Streamlit documentation [here](https://docs.streamlit.io/).
-Also, a live version of the application can be found [here](https://sitammeur-sitesleuth.hf.space/) in the Hugging Face Spaces and [here](https://sitesleuth-a4zzrfnhrq-uc.a.run.app/) in the Google Cloud Run.
+Also, a live version of the application can be found [here](https://sitesleuth-a4zzrfnhrq-uc.a.run.app/) deployed on Google Cloud Run.

 ## Usage